iiJC/paperdash/README.md

-# PaperDash - A lightweight, minimalist, productivity dashboard app
+# Paper - A lightweight, minimalist, productivity dashboard app
 Streamlines goals and eliminates distractions.

+"Get your thoughts on paper"

 The system is modular - you can pick which features you want and don't want displayed (on the toolbar? or installed entirely?)
 System is combined into one main dashboard app